The UN Sustainable Development Goals

 It’s a question we often ask ourselves: Why did they decide exactly on 17 Sustainable Development Goals?
 Wouldn’t 20 be a rounder number?
 Or 9 a more compact one?

 Truth is, nobody really knows.
 It just happened.
-Should you have smarter insights here, please post them in the comments below.
+Should you have smarter insights here, let us know!

 The 17 Sustainable Development Goals – And How YOU Can Support Them